vitalishapovalov/jest-decorated/docs/core/MockFn.md

 The same as `jest.fn()`.

-Will be cleared after each test.
+Also, Will be cleared after each test.

 Mock function will become accessible inside class methods via `this.annotatedPropertyName`.